celltonomy/white_paper/README.md

 ### Primary Systems

+### Reputation Metric

+### Asset Ownership

+### Tokenomics

+---

-What gets written to blockchain?Reputation MetricAsset OwnershipTokenomicsHow do you get coin?What do you spend coin on?When are new coins minted?Under what circumstances are coins burned?
+How do you get coin?What do you spend coin on?When are new coins minted?Under what circumstances are coins burned?
 NetworksValidator NetworkFabrication NetworkGovernance Network